Arizona Minimum Wage Act Poster Required

 AZ All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Arizona and Federal poster requirements by clicking here .

-THE FAIR WAGES AND HEALTHY FAMILIES ACT Effective January 1, 2017, Arizona ’s Minimum Wage Is: $10.00 per hour EXEMPTIONS: The Fair Wages and Healthy Families Act (the “Act”) does not apply to any person who is employed by a parent or a sibling; a ny person who is employed performing babysitting services in the employer’s home on a casual basis; or a ny person employed by the State of Arizona or the United States government .
-In addition, small business es that gross less than $500,000 in annual revenue and who are exempt from having to pay a minimum wage under section 206(a) of title 29 of the United States Code, are exempt from the Act’s minimum wage requirements .
-TIPS AND GRATUITIES: For any employee who customarily and regularly receives tips or gratuities, an employer may pay t ipped employees a maximum of $3.00 per hour less than the minimum wage if the employer can establish by its records that for each week, when adding tips received to wages paid, the employee received not less than the minimum wage for all hours worked.
+THE FAIR WAGES AND HEALTHY FAMILIES ACT Effective January 1, 2018, Arizona ’s Minimum Wage Is: $10.50 per hour EXEMPTIONS: The Fair Wages and Healthy Families Act (the “Act”) do es not apply to a ny person who is employed by a parent or a sibling; a ny person who is employed performing babysitting services in the employer’s home on a casual basis; any person employed by the State of Arizona or the United States government; or a ny perso n employed in a small business that grosses less than $500,000 in annual revenue, if that small business is exempt from having to pay a minimum wage under section 206(a) of title 29 of the United States Code .
+TIPS AND GRATUITIES : For any employee who cus tomarily and regularly receives tips or gratuities, an employer may pay t ipped employees a maximum of $3.00 per hour less than the minimum wage if the employer can establish by its records that for each week, when adding tips received to wages paid, the em ployee received not less than the minimum wage for all hours worked.
 Certain other conditions must be met.
-RETALIATION & DISCRIMINATION PROHIBITED: Employers are prohibited from discriminating against or subjecting any person to retaliation for : (1) asserting any claim or right under the Act ; (2) assisting any person in doing so; or (3) informing any person of their rights under the Act.
+RETALIATION & DISCRIMINATION PROHIBITED: Employer s are prohibited from discriminating against or subjecting an y person to retaliation for : (1) asserting any claim or right under the Act ; (2) assisting any person in doing so; or (3) informing any person of their rights under the Act.
 ENFORCEMENT: Any person or organization may file a complaint with the Industrial Commission’s Labor Department alleging that an employer has violated the Act .
 Certain time limits apply.
 A civil action may also b e filed as provided in the Act .
 Violations of the Act may result in penalties.
-INFORMATION: For additional information regarding the Act, you may refer to the Industrial Commission’s website at www.azica.gov or contact the Industrial Commission’s Labor Department : 800 W. Washington, Phoenix, Arizona 85007- 2022; (602) 542- 4515.
+INFORMATION: For additional information regarding the Act , you may refer to the Industrial Commission’s web site at www.azica.gov or contact the Industrial Commission’s Labor Department : 800 W. Washingto n, Phoenix, Arizona 85007- 2022; (602) 542- 4515.
 THIS POSTER MUST BE CONSPICUOUSLY POSTED IN A PLACE THAT IS ACCESSIBLE TO EMPLOYEES

 Other Arizona Labor Law Posters 5 PDFS